82nd Field Artillery Regiment: OIF II

 A typical day for 3–82 at Thunder involved anywhere from 1 to 2 daytime patrols and 1 to 2 nighttime patrols in its sector.
-These patrols can have any number of focuses from checking on projects in sector to searching for new ones to start or gathering intelligence.
+These patrols could have any number of focuses, from checking on projects in sector to searching for new projects to start or gathering intelligence.
 The main focus in the sector is helping to rebuild the neighborhood and helping the Iraqi Security Forces to take ownership in the areas.
-They have started two school projects that are approximately $100,000.00 a piece and several others in smaller amounts.
+They have started two school projects that are approximately $100,000.00 each and several others in smaller amounts.

-In October 2003, 3rd Battalion, 82nd Field Artillery formed Fox Battery, a hybrid mechanized/motorized battery composed of 2nd Brigade (Black Jack) fire supporters.
+In October 2003, 3rd Battalion, 82nd Field Artillery formed Fox (F) Battery, a hybrid mechanized/motorized battery composed of 2nd Brigade (Black Jack) fire supporters.
 The first platoon consisted of six M7A2 Bradley Fire Support Vehicles taken from Task Force 1-5 Cavalry and Task Force 2-12 Cavalry.
 The second platoon's composition was six M707 Striker HMMWVs belonging to the COLT platoon of D/9 Cavalry.
 The battery's existence proved to be vital during the Mahdi Army's uprisings in April 2004 with the mechanized platoon filling the gaps in Black Jack's armor shortage.
 The second platoon ran counter Improvised Explosive Device (IED) and main supply route (MSR) security during that time.
 Fire supporters from F/3-82 Field Artillery were called upon in August 2004 to go with Task Force 1-5 Cavalry (Black Knights) to retake the southern city of Najaf, with the rest of the battery relieving Task Force 1-5 Cavalry in Area of Operations Black Knight.
 In November 2004, Fox Battery soldiers were sent with Task Force 1-5 Cavalry and Task Force 2-12 Cavalry to provide outer cordon for operations in Fallujah.
 The battery then accompanied 3-82 Field Artillery to Forward Operating Base Kalsu in December 2004 to run heavy counter-insurgency operations prior to the January 2005 elections.
 The COLT platoon is credited for smashing an insurgent operation to kill voters on Election Day, without firing a shot.
 Fox Battery was inactivated in May 2005, with the entire battery receiving the Combat Action Badge for their efforts.

-During the first battle of Fallujah, Alpha Battery was task organized to the brigade-task force assigned under the 1st Marine Division.
-Alpha Battery fired over 1,800 155MM rounds in support of 1st Marine Division.
+During the second battle of Fallujah (Operation Phantom Fury), Alpha "Gators" Battery was task organized to the brigade-task force assigned under the 1st Marine Division.
+Alpha Battery fired over 1,800 155MM, primarily HE but also RAP and Copper Head rounds in support of 1st Marine Division.